basham/swit-workshop-impact/slides.md

 https://github.com/basham/swit-workshop-impact

 Notes:
-All resources for this workshop, including slides, slide notes, exercises, and links, are located on GitHub.
-Visit github.com/basham/swit-workshop-a11y.
+All resources for this workshop, including slides, slide notes, and links, are located on GitHub.
 This link is posted in the Zoom chat.

 ## Zoom etiquette

+- Raise your hand.
 - Submit questions in chat.
-- Questions will be answered periodically.
 - Mute when you're not talking.

 Notes:
-Because there's a lot to cover, I request you to submit any questions you have in the Zoom chat and keep yourself muted.
-I will then follow up with those questions periodically, between sections or after breaks.
+If you have any questions at any time, please use Zoom to raise your hand or post questions in the Zoom chat.
+If you're not talking, please mute your microphone.